 The male hormone, testosterone, is converted into dihydrotestosterone, or DHT, by an enzyme in the body called 5-alpha reductase, according to the University of Maryland Medical Center, or UMMC.
-DHT is believed to be a key contributor in male baldness -- and may even promote prostate cancer, according to the Prostate Cancer Foundation.
-Some foods and vitamins may block the formation of DHT.
+The U.S. National Library of Medicine confirms that DHT plays a major role in male sexual development.

 Video of the Day

 It is believed to be a key contributor in male baldness and acne vulgaris, the most common skin disorder.
 Some foods and vitamins may hinder the formation of DHT.